Donders-Institute/bidscoin/docs/options.rst

 - ``datatypes``: Datatypes that are converted to BIDS.
 This can be useful for ignoring/excluding specific data types (without changing their mappings)
 - ``unknowntypes``: Datatypes that are not part of BIDS but that are converted to a BIDS-like entries in the BIDS folder
 - ``ignoretypes``: Datatypes that are excluded/not converted"""
-- ``anon``: Set this anonymization flag to 'y' to round off age and to discard acquisition date from the meta data
+- ``anon``: Set this anonymization flag to 'y' to round off age and to discard acquisition date from the metadata
 - ``unzip``: Wildcard pattern to select tarball/zip-files in the source folders that need to be unzipped (in a tempdir) to expose the data.
 Use for instance '\*.tar.gz' if your source data looks like ``sub-01\01_MPRAGE\dcmfiles.tar.gz``, etc

 The core working of BIDScoin and its plugins can be tested by clicking the corresponding [Test] button and inspection of the terminal output.